tessercat/pbx-docs/security.md

 no potential for XSS injection.

-## Cross-channel peer-to-peer messages
+# Cross-channel peer-to-peer messages

 Peer-to-peer messages
-are relayed by the info msg script via the verto chat protocol, and since the verto chat protocol sends messages to any logged-in client without validating channel membership,
+are relayed by the info msg script via the verto chat protocol, and since the chat protocol sends messages to any logged-in client without validating channel membership,